mohd-afeef-badri/psd/demos/linear-elasticity/tutorial-2.md

 \caption{Time logging output produced for parallel run on 4 processes.\label{time-par-le}}
 \end{figure}

-The figure~\ref{time-par-le} shows the time logging output produced for parallel run on 4 processes using \psd{-timelog} flag.
+The \cref{time-par-le} shows the time logging output produced for parallel run on 4 processes using \psd{-timelog} flag.
 Take note of timings produced for different operations of the solver.

 Now let us repeat the procedure but this time use sequential solver: